JonathanWilbur/mueller-report/volume1.md

 of the unresolved Deripaska lawsuit and the funds that the opposition Bloc owed to Manafort for his political consulting work and how Manafort might be able to obtain payment.
 933

-After the meeting, Gates and Manafort both. stated that they left separately from Kilimnik because they knew the media was tracking Manafort and wanted to avoid media reporting on his connections to Kilimnik.
+After the meeting, Gates and Manafort both.
+Stated that they left separately from Kilimnik because they knew the media was tracking Manafort and wanted to avoid media reporting on his connections to Kilimnik.
 934